 - The kit instructions give two options regarding front instrument part: either paint engraved details or sand them off and then apply the decal on a flattened surface.
 However, another option will give better result if you use kit part.
-Cut the nice decal in parts before applying it on engraved instruments. - Add cockpit UV lights on the windscreen frame. - Add seat belts and their attachment points. - Add oxygen hose, missing wires and details on the cockpit sides and on the right side of the floor (throttle, oxygen system, etc.). - Remove section of tube on the upper edge of right cockpit side and replace it by clear tube to depict clear section intended to control fuel flow from external tank to internal ones. - Kit pedals are correctly shaped but far too thick.
-Sand them and drill holes or replace them with photoetched ones and add their leather straps. - Detail REVI C12/D gunsight, add glasses and replace its mount to position it correctly.
+Cut the nice decal in parts before applying it on engraved instruments. - Add cockpit UV lights on the windscreen frame. - Add seat belts and their attachment points. - Add oxygen hose, missing wires and details on the cockpit sides and on the right side of the floor (throttle, oxygen system, etc.). - Remove section of tube on the upper edge of right cockpit side and replace it by clear tube to depict clear section intended to control fuel flow from external tank to internal ones.

+- Kit pedals are correctly shaped but far too thick.
+Sand them and drill holes or replace them with photoetched ones and add their leather straps. - Kit has a REVI C12/D gunsight whereas G-14s generally had the REVI 16B one.
 According to the specific plane you want to depict, possibly replace it with an aftermarket REVI 16B. - Detail area behind the upper belts fixture points (e.g. tubes of the rear canopy structure).
-If you depict a later plane, add personal luggage compartment door details.
+If you depict a later plane, modify door as the personal luggage compartment became the relocated battery compartment (its prior location was used by the MW50 power boost device).
+Accordingly, the door had a noticeable bump.
+Depending on the airframe you depict, add the bump or replace the door part with an aftermarket one. - Note that many G-14s had a nose Mk108 30mm gun rather than the classical MG 151.
+This means that the breech cover in the cockpit has to be replaced by the more rounded one used for the Mk108.